FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 helm list -n fusionauth
 ```

-Which should return something like the following:
+Which should return something like this:

 ```sh
 NAME      	NAMESPACE 	REVISION	UPDATED                                	STATUS  	CHART                	APP VERSION